cybergarage/go-postgresql/doc/getting-started.md

 # Getting Started

-This section describes how to implement your MySQL-compatible server using the go-postgresql, and see  [Examples](doc/examples.md) about the sample implementation.
+This section describes how to implement your PostgreSQL-compatible server using the go-postgresql, and see  [Examples](doc/examples.md) about the sample implementation.

 ## STEP1: Inheriting Server